-Funds appropriated to ARS are part of a recurring base budget.
-The funds from NIFA must be re-appropriated each year.
-The NCSFR operates under the expectation that each year approximately the same amount of funds as the previous year will be received from USDA to support the Center.
+Funds appropriated to ARS are generally part of a recurring base budget.
+The Center operates under the expectation that each year approximately the same amount of funds as the previous year will be received from USDA to support the Center.
 Research project funding is made on an annual basis, generally with a three year horizon for full development of projects.

-The NCSFR solicits and receives applications from small fruit crop researchers of the Ag experiment stations of Oregon, Idaho and Washington; USDA-ARS and other research organizations and institutions.
-The Center seeks applications in the following areas: Genetics, Production/Physiology, Pest Management, Wine, and Berry/Grape Processing.
-The RFA is mailed in June, applications are due at the end of August and are submitted to the NCSFR administrative office.
+The Center solicits and receives proposals from small fruit crop researchers of the Ag experiment stations of Oregon, Idaho and Washington; USDA-ARS and other research organizations and institutions.
+The Center seeks proposals in the following areas: Genetics, Production/Physiology, Pest Management, Wine Processing, and Berry/Grape Processing.
+Typically, the RFA is mailed in June, proposals are due at the end of August and are submitted to the Center’s administrative office.

-ARS and NIFA currently fund projects for up to $35,000 for one year.
-Projects may receive funding for a period of up to three years upon successful review of annual applications.
+The Center currently funds projects for up to $35,000 for one year.
+Projects may receive funding for a period of up to three years upon successful review of annual proposals.
 If a multi-year project is funded for one year, there is no guarantee that funds will be available for subsequent years.
 Considerations for funding renewal are based in part on an evaluation of the quality and quantity of research progress and availability of funds.
-In some years, highly-ranked applications have received funding for more than one year, with multi-year funding released in the first year.
+In some years, highly-ranked proposals have received funding for more than one year, with multi-year funding released in the first year.

 Request for Applications (RFA) for small fruit research follow this annual time line: